What matters

 Yes.
 Its official site describes it as a free media server.

-For many advanced setups, yes.
-It offers broader platform support, web browsing, metadata integrations, online media sources, and transcoding.
+It has more configuration surface: platform support beyond macOS, web browsing, metadata integrations, online media sources, and transcoding.

 Is Media Server Pro a Universal Media Server alternative?

 Yes, for Mac users who want simpler local streaming with fewer settings.
-Universal Media Server is broader and more configurable; Media Server Pro is the simpler Mac-native alternative.
+Universal Media Server is more configurable; Media Server Pro is the simpler Mac-native alternative.